 4.3.1 The NPPF requires that planning policies and decisions encourage the effective use of land by re-using land that has been previously developed.
-Table4.5 below shows that during 2019/20, just 11.8% of dwellings provided through conversions or re-developments took place on PDL.
-This is the lowest total by some margin for all the monitoring periods shown going back to 2005/06 and clearly demonstrates that a continued supply of previously developed land is finite.
+Table 4.5 below shows that during 2020/21, 21.4% of dwellings provided through conversions or re-developments took place on PDL.
+This is above the proportion recorded during the 2019/20 (11.8%) and 2018/19 (12.6%) monitoring periods but still clearly illustrates that the majority of new homes are built on greenfield sites due to the finite supply of PDL.
+A total of 60 out of the 181 net completions on PDL came about from a prior approval to convert Mitchell House on Southampton Road from offices into flats (C3 use class).

-Table 4.5: New and converted Dwellings net completions on PDL (2005/06-2019/20)
+Table 4.5: New and converted Dwellings net completions on PDL (2005/06-2020/21)